nabil828/comp1537-f25-shared-repo/tutorials/week12/readme.md

 Databases play a vital role in modern web applications by storing and managing the data that drives functionality.
 They enable users to interact with the application and access the information they need.
 A persistent data store is essential for maintaining user information, application data, and other content that must be retained and manipulated over time.
 Unlike temporary in-memory structures such as arrays, databases offer long-term storage and reliable data retrieval.

 MongoDB is a widely used NoSQL database known for its flexibility and scalability.
 Unlike traditional relational databases, NoSQL systems like MongoDB are designed to manage large volumes of data using a more adaptable data model.
 MongoDB organizes data into collections of JSON-like documents, making it intuitive to structure and access information.
 Its ease of use, performance, and ability to scale have made MongoDB a popular choice in modern web development.

+Mongodb is a document-oriented NoSQL database that stores data in flexible, JSON-like documents.
 ![alt text](images/image-db.png)

 ## I. MongoDB Introduction